-Temporary structures designed for longer or shorter periods of time are increasingly implemented using construction scaffolding systems – in these cases, the scaffolding system is a means of architectural expression of transition.
+Temporary structures are often built using scaffolding systems – in these cases, the scaffolding system acts as an architectural expression of transition.
 From a structural point of view, stiffening the resulting square grids with diagonal rods is an exciting task.
-The aim is to create a rigid, stafly structure with as few elements as possible.
-Grid brace is one of the much-researched areas of structural topology [1,2] .
-During the TDK, we deal with the spatial extension of a variation of the plane task: the aim is to create a small grid, say 4*4*4, with an ’empty’, say 2*2*2 kubus.
-The task can be approached by elementary means (including modelling), but it is an advantage if it is chosen by a student interested in linear algebra and graph theory.
+The aim is to create a rigid, structurally sound structure with as few elements as possible.
+Grid bracing is one of the most-researched areas of structural topology [1,2] .
+During the TDK, we deal with the spatial extension of a variation of the plane task: the aim is to create a small grid, say 4*4*4, with an ’empty’, say 2*2*2 cubic space inside.
+Elementar approaches (including modelling) acn be effectively used, but it is an advantage if it is chosen by a student interested in linear algebra and graph theory.